-Vegas police search for customer who drove over manicurist
+Police seek woman who killed manicurist after failing to pay

-LAS VEGAS (AP) — Las Vegas police on Monday were trying to identify a woman accused of using a stolen car to run over and killed a nail salon worker after failing to pay for a $35 manicure.
+LAS VEGAS (AP) — Las Vegas police searched Monday for a woman accused of using a stolen car to run over and kill a nail salon worker after failing to pay for a $35 manicure.

-Police were searching for the woman and were investigating the crime as a murder, Las Vegas Metropolitan Police Officer Larry Hadfield said.

-The unidentified woman received a manicure Saturday at a salon about a mile and a half (2.4 kilometers) from the Las Vegas Strip but her credit card was declined when she went to pay.
+Police were trying to identify the woman and were investigating the crime as a murder, Officer Larry Hadfield said.
+The woman got a manicure Saturday at a salon about a mile and a half (2½ kilometers) from the Las Vegas Strip, but her credit card was declined when she went to pay.

 The woman went to her car, telling salon workers she would come back to pay another way but then tried to drive away, according to police Lt.
 Ray Spencer.

 The manicurist ran in front of the car to try to stop the woman from driving off but was hit by the vehicle, police said.

-The woman drove away and the manicurist was taken to a hospital, where she later died.
+The woman drove away, and the manicurist was taken to a hospital, where she died.

 The suspect was in a rental car that had been stolen three weeks ago, Spencer said.
 The car was found abandoned at a nearby apartment complex.

-Investigators do not believe the person who rented the car was connected to the crime and were reviewing surveillance video to try to identify the woman.
+Investigators don't believe the person who rented the car was connected to the crime and were reviewing surveillance video to try to identify the woman.

-The Clark County Coroner's Office identified the manicurist as 51-year-old Ngoc Q. Nguyen of Garden Grove, California and said the cause of death was multiple blunt force injuries.
+The Clark County Coroner's Office identified the manicurist as 51-year-old Ngoc Q. Nguyen of Garden Grove, California, and said the cause of death was multiple blunt-force injuries.